dumindu/Learning-Rust/primitive_data_types.md

 🌟 Arrays are **immutable** by default and also **even with mut, its element count can not be changed**.

-> 🔎 If you are looking for a dynamic array, you can use **Vec**.
+> 🔎 If you are looking for a dynamic/growable array, you can use **Vec**.
 Vectors can contain any type of elements but all elements must be in the same data type.

 * **tuples** : fixed-size ordered list of elements of different(or same) data types